 Step 6:

-All justice courts except Las Vegas require a cover sheet.
+North Las Vegas Justice Court requires a cover sheet.
+Henderson Justice Court and Las Vegas Justice Court do not require a Cover Sheet.
 A Civil Court Cover Sheet is available for free at the Self-Help Center, or you can download it on your computer by clicking one of the formats underneath the form's title below:

 CIVIL COURT COVER SHEET